Stocks are Splittingby Rob Stoll, CFP®, CFA Financial Advisor & Chief Financial Officer / August 14, 2020

 Two weeks ago, Apple announced that it would be splitting its stock on a 4-1 basis.
 Tesla followed their lead by announcing their own 5-1 stock split a few days later.
-We haven’t seen a wave of stock splits since the retail trading frenzy of the late 1990’s.
+Stocks are splitting, which we haven’t seen much of since the retail trading frenzy of the late 1990’s.
 So let’s get reacquainted with what they are and why companies do them.

 We’ll start with an example of how stock splits work, using Apple as our test subject.
 Apple’s stock currently trades around $440 per share.
 If you, the investor, own 10 shares of Apple’s stock then the total value of what you own is $4,400.

 Apple announced that they would split their stock on a “4-to-1 basis” on August 31, 2020.
 That means for every share you own of Apple, they’re going to take that share and then give you 4 shares in return.

 Sounds like a good deal, right?
 Well, not exactly.
 While you’ll have four shares instead of one, they’re going to divide the share price by 4 to $110 per share.
 Here’s the before and after.

 Economically, there’s no difference whatsoever between the ‘before’ and ‘after’ value of the Apple stock this hypothetical investor owns.
 Leaving us to wonder, “Why should we get excited that stocks are splitting?”

 Back in those “olden” days in the 1990’s, if you wanted to buy shares in a company you typically had to buy a “lot” of at least 10 shares.
 You couldn’t buy fractional shares and buying just one share was pretty unusual.